Floyd's Zariel Macchia and Bayport-Blue Point's Sophia McInnes were victorious at the state...

 “It’s my senior year, so I wanted to go out with a state win, but mostly just have a good race,” Macchia said.
 “If someone else had the best race of their life … I wouldn’t have been upset about it.
 I just wanted to come out and have a good race to finish off my senior year of running cross country for my school.”

-Macchia’s time was the best at the meet, as she cleared her nearest competitor by 7.7 seconds.
 At one point in her race, her opponent stopped being the other girls.
-Rather, she started racing MileSplit’s cart that carries a camera crew and follows the lead runners around to help shoot their live stream.
+Rather, she started racing MileSplit’s cart that carries a camera crew and follows the lead runners around for the popular running website's live stream.

 “I wasn’t really planning to put in a big surge [of energy], but at one point, right before the first mile, the cart slowed up because it was trying to turn,” Macchia said.
 “It was to the point where I could catch up to it.
 So I was like, ‘Well, if I could catch the cart, I may as well put in a little surge and catch it for fun.’
 Then I caught up to it and I figured I may as well pass it, and that would be even better.”

-“I was a bit nervous before because I haven’t had this big of a race since before I was sick,” McInnes said.
+“I was a bit nervous before [the race] because I haven’t had this big of a race since before I was sick,” McInnes said.
 “Very nervous, but so thankful that I was able to pull out with the win again.
 I had a few people around me, which is definitely not usual, so I had a lot of people to push me throughout the race.”

 Frazer was proud to be a part of a race that saw three Long Islanders finish within the top four.